The Path of Destiny

 "The room isn't far from here," Arien announced quietly.
 "I'll lead the way.
 Be careful."

 The journey went without incident, and the guard pokémon on the third level of the building did seem to have already moved to the lower floors.
 Or perhaps, as Justin thought nervously while they continued on through the darkness, they had just had good luck not running into them so far.
 When they emerged into the large room they recognized as the battle strategies room, all of them immediately felt relieved when they saw windows bathing the room in a faint, dim glow, the space devoid of ghost pokémon, and their eyes were all drawn to the large lugia mural hanging on the opposite wall.

 In the dim light of the windows on the wall to their right, which flooded the room with enough light that they could see the work of art clearly, the painting looked more majestic and mysterious than it had when they'd seen it in the daytime.
 The lugia in the painting was flying above a calm ocean beneath a star-strewn sky, and something about it seemed almost melancholy.
-The group had never paid the painting much attention before, but now that they knew what was hidden behind it, there was something about it that struck a sort of awe in them.
+The group had never paid the picture much attention before, but now that they knew what was hidden behind it, there was something about it that struck a sort of awe in them.

 Looking at a shelf resting beneath the painting, which held some antique-looking candles and other decorations, Spark frowned.
 "So…is there a special way to open it?" he wondered.